Last Updated: March 14, 2023

-- Collect and preserve any physical evidence in a forensically-sound manner
+- Collects and preserves any physical evidence in a forensically-sound manner

-- Adhere to appropriate chain of custody procedures
+- Adheres to appropriate chain of custody procedures

-- Perform searches for various keywords, timelines, etc.
+- Performs searches for various keywords, timelines, etc.

-- Document any relevant findings and provide to the incident coordinator
+- Documents any relevant findings and provide to the incident coordinator

 The data analysis investigator is responsible for reviewing all aggregated documents, forms, transcripts, and other relevant materials.
 In addition, the data analysis investigator is responsible for the following duties:

-- Validate the scope of the incident and possible root cause
+- Validating the scope of the incident and possible root cause

-- Establish the relevancy of all aggregated materials
+- Establishing the relevancy of all aggregated materials

-- Collect materials from interviews, (e.g., transcripts, other artifacts, etc.) and presents to team for further review
+- Collecting materials from interviews, (e.g., transcripts, other artifacts, etc.) and presents to team for further review

-- Quantify impact to WCM and other affected individuals
+- Quantifying impact to Weill Cornell Medicine and other affected individuals

-- Prepare incident reports and a comprehensive narrative of the incident
+- Preparing incident reports and a comprehensive narrative of the incident

 The communications coordinator must be prepared to respond to any authorized/approved party at any time throughout the incident.
 Responsibilities include:

-- Maintain awareness of the incident status throughout the investigation
+- Maintains awareness of the incident status throughout the investigation

-- Plan for controlled notifications to internal and external parties, including press releases, letters, website materials, or other notifications
+- Plans for controlled notifications to internal and external parties, including press releases, letters, website materials, or other notifications

 6. Remediating an Incident